 Stack Overflow is a site used by developers where they share, learn, and answer each others’ programming questions.
 Looking at one’s Stack Overflow account will allow you to check your candidate’s level of knowledge.
 However, if they’re active users, it will also let you look into their communication style.
 Some of their answers might reveal not just their knowledge, but also whether they’ve got a team spirit and know-how to explain technical concepts to others.

-Algorithmic programming tests
+Algorithmic programming tests (not recommended)

 Algorithmic programming tests are a popular method of evaluating one’s level of expertise in a chosen language or framework.
 However, we highly recommend that you don’t fully rely on them to check your candidate’s competencies.
 Why not?
 Because they lack the context and let you test skills that are, at most, adjacent to software development.